alphagov/transformation-dashboard/_posts/2000-01-08-rural-support.markdown

   - Building a new service in line with evolving CAP regulations

 next-steps: |
-  - Release private beta from July 2014
+  - Release private beta in July 2014
   - Invite more farmers to participate in the private beta of the map viewer